govindthange/playbooks/linux/pgp-signature-verification/README.md

 gpg:          There is no indication that the signature belongs to the owner.
 Primary key fingerprint: 5069 A233 D55A 0EEB 174A  5FC3 821A CD02 680D 16DE
 ```

+## Step 5.
+Match the RSA key with the fingerprint obtained in Step 2.

+We can verify that the fingerprint obtained in Step 2 matches the RSA key displayed in the Step 4 logs.